-This chapter contains troubleshooting tips together with solutions for common problems which might occur when using J-Link / J-Trace.
+This chapter contains troubleshooting tips as well as solutions for common problems which might occur when using J-Link / J-Trace.
 There are several steps you can take before contacting support.
 Performing these steps can solve many problems and often eliminates the need for assistance.
 This chapter also contains a collection of frequently asked questions (FAQs) with answers.

-13.1 Measuring download speed
+18.1 Measuring download speed

-13.1.1 Test environment
+18.1.1 Test environment